Treasured for its brightly coloured ‘Balamory’ houses and white-tailed sea eagles

-A wide variety of wildlife tours are available, by land and sea.
-If you're more for dry land but don't want to miss out, visit Europe's first catch-and-release aquarium in Tobermory, where animals are kept for a maximum of four weeks before being re-released into the wild.
+If you prefer to stay on dry land and don't want to miss out, Mull is home to Europe's first catch-and-release aquarium in Tobermory.
+The animals are kept for a maximum of four weeks before being released into the wild.

 For more information on things to see and do, visit the Isle of Mull website.